Name: Heather Berginc

-I’m also thrilled with the growth of the Mountain Biking Club, which has a great group of veterans and enthusiastic new members joining each year.
+I’m proud of the Mountain Biking Club, which I started my first year at FJA.
 Flagstaff’s amazing trails are what drew me here from New Jersey, and I’m glad to play a part in the future of mountain biking here.

 Name: Matt Sarnoski